Febreze has been one of the most popular

 Gel Room Scent

 Have one cup of water to boil in a medium pot.
 Add four packets of unflavored gelatin and whisk until dissolved.
 Add a teaspoon of any essential oil.
-Since this DIY fragrance will be displayed, you can add a drop of food coloring, whenever wanted, for a trace of shading.
-Then, blend in one cup water and one tablespoon salt and mix.
-POur the mixture into little glass containers and let cool until the gel is solid.
-Set the containers on a table or countertop without a lid; the gelatin mixture will gradually release the fragrance as it dries.
+Since this DIY fragrance will be displayed, you can add a drop of food coloring whenever wanted for a trace of shading.
+Then, blend in one cup of water and one tablespoon of salt and mix.

 Removing Odors Naturally

-Febreze can be dangerous for the health, and it may not clean and eliminate the odor in fabrics and your room.
-It just masks the smells, and the bacteria still hangs around, which makes you sick.
-Other steps will help you remove the odors in your linen or your home naturally.
-It would be best to consider where the smell is coming from before you think of steps on how to eliminate it.
-If you believe that the odor is from dirty rags, carpet, or curtains, then you can wash it.
+Febreze can be dangerous for the health and may not clean and eliminate the odor in fabrics and your room.
+It just masks the smells, and the bacteria still hang around, which makes you sick.

 Otherwise, you can also follow some of these steps:

-- One of the classic odor remover agents is Baking soda.
+4. One of the classic odor remover agents is Baking soda.
 It just literally "absorbs" odor-causing particles, which downplays close-by smells.

-- Not just one of the best natural cleaning solutions, white vinegar is also great for neutralizing odors.
+5. Not just one of the best natural cleaning solutions, white vinegar is also great for neutralizing odors.
 To stop airborne smells, pour a cup of white vinegar into a bowl and place it on the side of the room.

-- Another option to eliminate humidity is a gel pack.
+6. Another option to eliminate humidity is a gel pack.
 Silica gel packs can help soak in excess moisture in small spaces, which can help prevent the buildup of odor.

-- Keeping your air filters and purifiers fresh guarantees they remove harmful particles that could be smelling up your home.
+7. Keeping your air filters and purifiers fresh guarantees they remove harmful particles that could be smelling up your home.
 Make sure to replace your air filters for a new and clean environment.

-- Putting stinky things outside will let the sun and air dry up odor particles.
+8. Putting stinky things outside will let the sun and air dry up odor particles.
 If a whole room smells, opening a window (in good weather) can introduce a new, natural ambiance that will make your home smell delightful once more.

 There is no need for pricey chemicals and other products.
 You have to choose the items you use inside your home wisely, and you can gradually eliminate the odor.